 You can specify ignore patterns for SubWCRev to prevent specific files and paths from being considered.
 The patterns are read from a file named .subwcrevignore.
 The file is read from the specified path, and also from the working copy root.
 If the file does not exist, no files or paths are ignored.
 The .subwcrevignore file can contain multiple patterns, separated by newlines.
-The patterns are matched against the paths relative to the repository root.
+The patterns are matched against the paths relative to the repository root and paths relative to the path of the .subwcrevignore file.
 For example, to ignore all files in the doc folder of the TortoiseSVN working copy, the .subwcrevignore would contain the following lines: